 BC166.
 The Board concluded that the assessment of a valuation allowance for a deferred tax asset relating to the change in fair value recognized in other comprehensive income of debt instruments measured at fair value with qualifying changes in fair value recognized in other comprehensive income should be performed in combination with other deferred tax assets and liabilities of the entity.
-The Board believes that deferred tax assets relating to the change in fair value of debt instruments measured at fair value with qualifying changes in fair value recognized in other comprehensive income should be accounted for consistently with other deferred tax assets and liabilities recognized for items recognized in other comprehensive income under Topic 740 on income taxes.
+The Board believes that deferred tax assets relating to the change in fair value of debt instruments measured at fair value with qualifying changes in fair value of debt instruments measured at fair value with qualifying changes in fair value of debt instruments measured at fair value with qualifying changes in fair value recognized in other comprehensive income should be accounted for consistently with other deferred tax assets and liabilities recognized for items recognized in other comprehensive income under Topic 740 on income taxes.
 The Board also believes this approach would be consistent with Topic 740's requirements that the ultimate income tax calculation be based on the entity's entire tax position.
 Therefore, the Board believes that the tax calculation should not be segregated by tax amounts on the entity's specific assets and liabilities.